TUB-DVG/DVG-climate-chamber-comfort-dataset/data/README.md

 ### Data Format
 The data is provided in a CSV format, where each row represents a single observation.
 The variables value are averaged over the 10 minutes prior to the timestamp.

-## Acknowledgments
-Special thanks to RWTH Aachen University for providing access to the climate chamber facilities and supporting data collection efforts.
-Also to the Einstein Center Digital Future (ECDF), Berlin for funding this project.

 ## Contact
 For questions or further information, please reach out to Julianah Odeyemi at j.odeyemi@tu-berlin.de.